shiya-liu/technical-exercise/content/docs/questions/question5.md

 ## Conclusion
-While the boxplot show a slight difference among instructors who teach different number of terms, the statistic tests indicate that those difference are not significant.
+While the box plot show a slight difference among instructors who teach different number of terms, the statistic tests indicate that those difference are not significant.